Permissionless-Software-Foundation/psf-js-examples/bch-js/wallet/README.md

 ## SEND BCH

-Once you have BCH (or tBCH) in your "wallet.json" address, you can use the function wallet/send-bch to send a specific amount of BCH from your "wallet.json" address to any address of your choosing.
+Once you have BCH in your "wallet.json" address, you can use the function wallet/send-bch to send a specific amount of BCH from your "wallet.json" address to any address of your choosing.
-NOTE: the .js file has to be opened, and your receiving address has to be changed from: const RECV_ADDR = `` to const RECV_ADDR = 'YourBCHwalletHereInQuotes'
+NOTE: the .js file has to be opened, and your receiving address has to be changed from:

-#NOTE:
+- `const RECV_ADDR = ''`

+to

+- `const RECV_ADDR = 'YourBCHwalletHereInQuotes'`

-the .js file is defaulted to sending 1000 satoshis.
+*NOTE:* the .js file is defaulted to sending 1000 satoshis.
 Edit this line: const SATOSHIS_TO_SEND = 1000 to any number you wish, above 546, to change the amount of satoshis that will be sent to the receiving address you entered above.